quixio/quix-streams/docs/using.md

 Quix Streams ensures that stream context is preserved, that is, messages inside one stream are always published to the same single partition.
 This means that inside one stream, a consumer can rely on the order of messages.
 A partition can contain multiple streams, but a stream is always confined to one partition.

-It is possible to group code for a topic using the idea of a consumer group.
-When you create the consumer you specify the group as follows:
+It is possible to organize the code that processes the streams in a topic using the idea of a consumer group.

-```python
-topic_consumer = client.get_topic_consumer(os.environ["input"], consumer_group = "empty-transformation")
-```

 This indicates to the broker that you will process the topic with all available replicas.

 Horizontal scaling occurs automatically, because when you deploy multiple replicas, a stream is assigned to a replica.
 For example, if there are three streams and three replicas, each replica will process a single stream.
 If you had only one replica, it would need to process all streams in that topic.
 If you have three streams and two replicas, one replica would process two streams, and the other replica a single stream.

+When you create the consumer you specify the consumer group as follows:

+```python
+topic_consumer = client.get_topic_consumer(os.environ["input"], consumer_group = "empty-transformation")
+```

 !!! note